Chi-square test of the relativistic precession model through the neutron star IGR J17511-3057: 1. Introduction

 There is one more condition which a feasible model must satisfy -- to give a reasonable estimate for the mass of the neutron star, not exceeding the commonly accepted upper bound of three Solar masses.

-We should clarify that in the current study black holes binaries and neutron stars binaries are treated on equal footing in the sense that for the central object same metric is used -- Kerr, and the same model is applied for the description of the observed QPOs, namely the relativistic precession model (RPM).
-As it was shown in, (Stuchl\'{\i}k, Z. \& Kolo\v{s}, 2015), the former assumption is justified for the study of QPOs of black holes with spin lower than 0.4.
+We should clarify that in the current study black hole binaries and neutron star binaries are treated on equal footing in the sense that for the central object same metric is used -- Kerr, and the same model is applied for the description of the observed QPOs, namely the relativistic precession model (RPM).
+As it was shown in, (Stuchl\'{\i}k \& Kolo\v{s}, 2015), the former assumption is justified for the study of QPOs of black holes with spin lower than 0.4.

 The paper is organized as follows.
-The accreting millisecond pulsar IGR J17511-3057 and its narrow timing features are briefly presented in Section \ref{IGR}.
-A brief presentation of the RPM follows in Section \ref{RP}.
-Section \ref{Modeling} is dedicated to the estimates of the spin relation coming from the different observations and to the role of uncertainties.
+The accreting millisecond pulsar IGR J17511-3057 and its narrow timing features are briefly presented in Section 2.
+A brief presentation of the RPM follows in Section 3.
+Section 4 is dedicated to the estimates of the spin relation coming from the different observations and to the role of uncertainties.
 Then come the Discussion and the Conclusion.

 In this paper all the masses are scaled with the Solar mass, the radii are scaled with the gravitational radius $r_{\rm g}\equiv G M/c^2$, the specific angular momentum $a\equiv J/c M^2$ and measure units in which $G=1=c$ are used.